 In August of 2016, we purchased a 100% interest in the Mina Gold property located in Nevada's Walker Lane Mineral Belt.
+The property is subject to a net smelter return royalty ranging from 2% to 3%.
 The property has the potential to be a future open pit heap leach gold operation.
-Our current land position covers 1,624 acres which includes 74 unpatented lode mining claims and 5 patented mining claims, which we own.
-In 2021, we continued to evaluate the known mineralized zone among a much larger conceptual plan of multiple open pits along a trend to the southeast onto the Golden Mile property which will feed ore to a strategically located heap leach and process facility.
-The conceptualized process plant is being evaluated to take the gold to carbon stage and then haul the carbon for processing at our ADR facility at Isabella Pearl for final doré production.
-Base line and background studies are being evaluated and budgeted.
+In 2022, we continued to evaluate the known mineralized zone among a much larger conceptual plan of multiple open pits along a trend to the southeast onto the Golden Mile property which will feed ore to a strategically located heap leach and process facility.
+The conceptualized process plant is being evaluated to take the gold to carbon stage, similar to the County Line property operating concept, and then haul the carbon for processing at our ADR facility at Isabella Pearl for final doré production.
+Baseline and background studies are being evaluated and budgeted.